alealejandro1/taxi_compass/README.md

 # Technical Details 📻

+## 🚜 Data Preprocessing
+* Data features collected include taxi availability and locations, taxi stands locations, precipitation and MRT availability, using publicly available API from [LTA DataMall](https://datamall.lta.gov.sg/) and [data.gov.sg](data.gov.sg)

+* Historical data collected was joined on timestamp to form our main dataset for predictions of taxi availabilities

 ## ☁️ Cloud Infra
 * GCP is where the backend is hosted, mainly relying on Cloud Functions for the many API calls (serverless with cron).